- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - As the pain is relieved with medicines, increase your activity level.

-- Do not wait until the pain is severe before taking pain medicine.
+- Do not wait until the pain is severe before taking medicine for breakthrough pain.

 - Some people feel nauseated even when they are taking the right dose of pain medicine.
 If your pain medicine makes you feel sick, ask your doctor to change it or to give you something to control the nausea.

-- Some pain medicines make you drowsy or dizzy.
-This often lessens after a few days, but you may need help getting up or walking.
+- Some pain medicines make you sleepy or dizzy.
+This often gets better after a few days, but you may need help getting up or walking.
 Don’t try to drive or do anything dangerous until you are sure of the effects.

-- People taking opioid pain medicines are normally given laxatives and stool softeners to prevent constipation, which is a common side effect of opioids.
+- People taking opioid pain medicines are normally given laxatives or stool softeners to prevent constipation, a common side effect.